Tacotakedown/Marika/readme.md

 Lauches Elden Ring with a steam emulator then pipes all network requests through steam allowing the user to play on steam servers (counter for the seamless coop dev removing lan).

+### setting seamless password

+if you dont want to maually set the password for seamless coop, edit the string at these lines before you compile and the button to set the password will work https://github.com/Tacotakedown/Marika/blob/2609cdde4103a7f3f05520b220a5b7082f9f0abf/src/main.cpp#L273

+### Steam users

+Steam users are still required to launch with the launcher even though it is using the official steam servers.

+### File Structure For non-Steam users

+non steam users can manually select the folder that contains the `eldenring.exe` file by turning off the `Steam Install` checkbox, we will call this folder `${ROOT}`.
+Mod engine 2 must be installed to `${ROOT}` and the SeamlessCoop folder from ERSC should be located at `${ROOT}/SeamlessCoop`.
+The ERSC launcher cannot be used in this configuration, instead load the `SeamlessCoop\\ersc.dll` in the `external_dlls` section of your  `config_eldenring.toml` (which should be in `${ROOT}` if you installed mod engine 2 correctly

 ## Requirements

 1. Elden ring >= v1.12